laurisvan/graphql-workshop/README.md

 1. Write a simple React frontendto connect to the backend
 1. Add custom datatypes and write faster resolvers using Data Loaders
 1. Add JWT based authentication & role based access control
+1. Give some pointers for your further studies

 ## Prerequisities